Upgrade your PM skills with top-selling authors

 Ideas worth a million bucks are everywhere, you just need to discover them.
 Chris Guillebeau debunks the myth that one needs special education or huge investments to make their own startup.

 Even if you have already found your startup idea, it won’t hurt to read this book.
 Guillebeau breaks down the 50 most interesting business cases and describes how the creators of these businesses got off the ground step by step.
-This book will be especially useful when you need inspiration or wise advice from a person who has seen it all.
+This book will be especially useful when you need inspiration or wise advice from someone who has seen it all.

 11. Hooked by Nir Eyal

-Every startup founder needs to be good at evaluating ideas: what is going to stick around and what not.
+Every startup founder needs to be good at evaluating ideas: what is going to stick around and what is not.
 Hooked offers an unusual method – the Hook Model.
 This is a four-step process aimed at developing an engaging product that keeps customers happy.
 These are the products that everyone wants to buy.

 10. Zero to One by Peter Thiel

-Peter Thiel believes any business can be successful as long as it is innovative: only fresh ideas can rule the world.
+Peter Thiel believes any business can be successful as long as it is innovative — only fresh ideas can rule the world.
 In his opinion, every new project goes from 0 to 1.
 Instead of copying what already exists, startups need to present something innovative that will get them to 1.

 9. The 7 Habits of Highly Effective People by Stephen Covey

 The book is based on a philosophy of 7 vital skills.
-If you want to achieve a complete harmony in life, while achieving outstanding success in the professional field, this book comes in handy.
+If you want to achieve complete harmony in life, while achieving outstanding success in the professional field, this book comes in handy.

 8. Good to Great by James C. Collins

-Good to Greatis a collection of amazing success stories.
+Good to Great is a collection of amazing success stories.
 This book dives deeper into the details and uncovers the mechanics that made these companies so successful.
 You will learn the techniques that you can use to improve your performance and build a competitive company.

 7. Making Things Happen: Mastering Project Management by Scott Berkun

 Back in 2003, Scott Berkun was a Microsoft engineer and UI evangelist.
-He used to be a program manager for Internet Explorer and some other projects for Windows.
-So he has lots of on-hand experience managing large technological projects.
-Now he is a world-renowned speaker and author who shares his project management experience.
+He used to be a program manager for Internet Explorer and some other projects for Windows, so he has lots of on-hand experience managing large technological projects.
+Now, he is a world-renowned speaker and author who shares his project management experience.

 If you don’t know anything about project management and want to learn a couple of new tricks, this book is for you.
 The book focuses more on general strategies rather than particular techniques.
-It will teach you how to make good decisions, develop leadership and build trust.
+It will teach you how to make good decisions, develop leadership, and build trust.
 The author’s sincere tone makes this book very engaging.

 6. Decide by Steve McClatchy